Division of Campus Life

 Apply

-Every academic year, the U-FLi Center will recruit a cohort of 20 students from the incoming class of first-year students to participate in the Kessler Scholars Program.
+Each year, the U-FLi Center selects a cohort of 20 incoming first-year students to join the Kessler Scholars Program.

 Eligibility

-The Kessler Scholars Program is open to incoming first-time first-year students.
-Applicants must be first-generation college students (the first in their family to pursue a four-year college degree).
-In addition to this criteria, the committee highly considers applicants who fall under the broader U-FLi umbrella: undocumented and/or low-income.
+The Kessler Scholars Program is open to incoming first-time, first-year students who identify as first-generation college students (the first in their family to pursue a four-year college degree).

 Selection Process

-3. Social Change: What is a social change issue that you are passionate about and why is it significant to you?
-How do you currently and/or plan to engage with this issue/topic?
+2. Social Change: What is a social change issue you care about and why?
+How have you engaged with this issue, or how do you hope to engage with it in the future?

 Questions